gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy nodded obediently.
 "Yes, *amma*."
-She had learned long ago not to keep asking for two sweet buns when she'd already talked her mother into one.
+She had learned long ago not to ask for two sweet buns when she had talked her mother into one.

 Eventually everyone realized that they agreed with Indy's decision or were so outnumbered as to make further argument pointless.
 Even Aft gave in
-on condition that he be given lead on one of the clouds so that he could keep an eye on things.
+on condition that he lead one of the clouds so that he could keep an eye on things.

 After that,